otrv4/otrv4/otrv4.md

   1. The message is of the correct form (e.g., the fields are of the expected length).
      If any of the verifications fail, the message is ignored.
-(TODO: why alice not verifying this?
-Reason: only the identifier verifies, according to the paper.
-He is the only one who decrypts the message, as the other party is the one to encrypt it -verification happens on the decrypted message-)
   2. Bob's User Profile is the first one listed
   3. Alice's User Profile is the second one listed, and it matches the one transmitted outside of the ciphertext